 Before going to the EU and Washington, the Dutch Minister of Foreign Affairs better revisit his report on the guidelines for the reinforcement of the Dutch and EU cooperation with democratic partners in Asia and prepare a few paragraphs on the relationship with Taiwan and how to deal with the China – Taiwan (sovereignty) issue taking into account all possible scenario’s under Chairman Xi.
 The Dutch & EU’s inaction following Xi’s trampling of the Sino-British Joint Declaration on Hong Kong should be a stark warning and lesson learned.

-Whereas the question who represents the true China has never been fully answered, the answer to the question who represents a democratic China shouldn’t be too difficult for even Blok to figure out.
+Whereas the question who represents the true China has never been fully answered, the answer to the question who represents a democratic nation shouldn’t be too difficult for even Blok to figure out.
 The Dutch Foreign Minister and his European colleagues must quickly come up with a way of defining a much more cautious approach to economic engagement with the non-democratic PRC, while extending ties with democratic countries – including Taiwan– around the People’s Republic.